mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

 ## Generation rules

 - Actor is created with npc template (creature template comming soon)
+- Actor have the following career path :
+  - If only one career is selected during the career chooser step :
+    - The career path is the selected career and all the career at the same career group before the career level of selected career
+  - If more than one career are selected during the career chooser step :
+    - The career path is your selections of careers in the same order
+- All careers are completed and the last career of the career path is the current
 - Actor have all his career skills, species skills, native tongue skill and basic skills
   - All career skills have 5 x career level advance
   - Majors species skill have 5 advance if not present in career